5 Business Continuity Lessons Learned from COVID-19

-The good news is that the insights gained from the pandemic can be used to update Business Continuity Plans (BCP) and help organizations greatly improve their ability to weather similar disruptions.
+The good news is that the insights gained from the pandemic can be used to update your business continuity plan (BCP) and help your organization greatly improve its ability to weather similar disruptions.

 A BCP is the process of creating systems of prevention and recovery to deal with potential threats to your company.
-A written plan that details how your business will respond to and resume business after a major disruption is essential.
-Now is the ideal time to evaluate the impact the latest threat has had on your business and revise your plan to improve all future business continuity efforts.
+A written plan that details how your organization will respond to and resume business after a major disruption is essential.
+Now is the ideal time to evaluate the impact the latest threat has had and revise your plan to improve all future business continuity efforts.